MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-product-mr-session.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-After you've created a mixed-reality session, you<!--Suggest deleting "must," just to sound a bit friendlier.--> add products to it.
+After you've created a mixed-reality session, you add products to it.
 A product contains models that you can show to your customers.

 **To add a product to a mixed-reality session**